Massage Therapy - Natural Rejuvenation

 - diminishing chronic pain

-- assisting in recovery from injuries and illness
+- assisting in recovery from surgeries, injuries and illnesses

 - increasing flexibility and range of motion